Jim Knable with The Randy Bandits

 UPCOMING 2024 GIGS

-THE NEW JIM KNABLE & THE RANDY BANDITS ALBUM IS COMING IN 2024!!!
+THE NEW JIM KNABLE & THE RANDY BANDITS ALBUM IS COMING JANUARY 24, 2025!!!
 Learn more here

 Jim and the Bandits in the studio 2023.jpeg

-BLUE REUNION, the first Jim Knable & The Randy Bandits album in over a decade is released on December 8, 2020!
+BLUE REUNION, the first Jim Knable & The Randy Bandits album in over a decade was released on December 8, 2020!

 Jim Knable with The Randy Bandits 2020.jpg